-Sigourney Street Station Bus Livability Improvements: Working with the City of Hartford, the District is overseeing the development of the Sigourney Street Station - Connectivity Improvements Project.
-This project will construct a series of improvements in the vicinity of the Sigourney Street Station of the New Britain-Hartford Bus Rapid Transit Project (CTfastrak) to enhance access to the station for residents and employees in the station area.
-These street and sidewalk updates will improve ridership potential and improve the livability and sustainability of the communities around this station.
+Working with the City of Hartford, the District oversaw the activities related to the development of the Sigourney Street Station - Connectivity Improvements Project.
+This project included a series of improvements in the vicinity of the Sigourney Street Station of the New Britain-Hartford Bus Rapid Transit Project (CTfastrak) to enhance access to the station for residents and employees in the station area.
+This project has now been completed and the grant closed out.